galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

 By default, the Galasa Ecosystem Helm chart creates a Kubernetes Secret containing configuration details for Dex.
 If you want to apply your own Dex configuration as a Secret, your Dex configuration must be provided in a `config.yaml` key within the Secret, and the value of the `config.yaml` key must be a valid Dex configuration.

-For more information on configuring Dex, see the [Dex documentation](https://dexidp.io/docs).
+For more information on configuring Dex, see the  <a href=https://dexidp.io/docs target="_blank"> Dex documentation</a>.

 ## Installing the chart